About Us

 To protect little blue penguins and other birdlife predator controls continue to target rats, stoats, weasels and possums and many volunteers monitor the traplines.
 Auckland Council and DoC Community Funding have helped us to achieve this.
 ITM Matakana have donated timber for penguin nesting boxes and predator trap boxes.
 Tiny Living (www.tinyliving.co.nz) have also helped build trap boxes.

-Increased monitoring of penguins has helped in the 2022-23 season as we try to ascertain penguin numbers and give them further protection from predators.
-Funding was received from the council RENH fund towards monitoring equipment.
+Increased monitoring of penguins has helped recently as we continue to try to ascertain penguin numbers and give them further protection from predators.
+Funding has been received from the council RENH fund towards monitoring equipment.
 Other donations have enabled us to purchase more trail cameras and night vision equipment.
 Penguin Random House Books recently became a sponsor to help our little blue penguins.

-The 2022-23 penguin season was difficult for little blue penguins.
-The year 2022 is the wettest we have on record and the season included many extremely stormy weather events including Cyclone Gabrielle.
+Recent penguin seasons have been difficult for little blue penguins.
+We have seen the wettest seasons record and these have included many extremely stormy weather events including Cyclone Gabrielle.
 Many predator traps and penguin nesting boxes were washed away, buried under slips, fallen trees or damaged.
 Natural nesting sites were also affected but further monitoring will give us a better idea of numbers of penguins that survived.

 If you live locally and would be keen to help with predator controls or penguin monitoring please contact us.
 We are also interested in any sightings of little blue penguins coming ashore around the local coast. leighpenguins@gmail.com or check out the Leigh Penguin Project Facebook page www.facebook.com/LeighPenguinProject.